DWTechs/efficient-node/content/sqlnosql.md

 On the other hand, with NoSQL databases, you don’t need to define a schema to start storing and retrieving data. if the data changes due to business requirements, you can just go ahead and store the data in the new format without restructuring your schema.
 This is a major advantage of NoSQL databases.

 However, because the data is unstructured and mostly unverified before it enters the database, different structures of the same data can exist.
 Malformed or incorrect data can be inserted and saved.
-Meaning reliability and consistency features will have to be architected and developped by the team, which adds more complexity to the system.
+Meaning reliability and consistency features will have to be architected and developed by the team, which adds more complexity to the system.
 The controllers will also need extra care to be able to handle different cases of data to correctly feed the views.

 # Read / Write